 Applies to immune globulin intravenous: powder for solution, solution

-Along with its needed effects, immune globulin intravenous (the active ingredient contained in Bivigam) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by immune globulin intravenous (the active ingredient contained in Bivigam).
+In the event that any of these side effects do occur, they may require medical attention.

 - fast, pounding, or irregular heartbeat or pulse

 - tightness in the chest

 - Bluish coloring of the lips or nail beds

 - burning sensation in the head